-Brent Gardner-Smith has also been a reporter at the Aspen Daily News, The Aspen Times and KSNO, and executive director at Aspen Public Radio.
-He has won awards from the Colorado Press Association, the Colorado Broadcasters Association and the Society of Professional Journalists.
-In 2010, he worked at ProPublica while earning his master’s degree in journalism from the University of Missouri.
+Brent is the founder, executive director and editor of Aspen Journalism.
+He’s also been a reporter at the Aspen Daily News, The Aspen Times and KSNO.
+Brent was executive director at Aspen Public Radio from 2003 to 2007, and he worked at ProPublica in 2010 while earning his master’s degree in journalism from the University of Missouri.

-Heather Sackett has worked as a reporter at the The Denver Post, the Littleton Independent and the Telluride Daily Planet.
-Her work has also been published in The Colorado Sun and Adventure Journal.
-She holds a master’s degree in journalism from the University of Colorado, and her reporting has been recognized by the Colorado Press Association.
+Heather is the editor and reporter on Aspen Journalism’s water desk.
+She also serves as managing editor.
+Heather has also worked as a reporter at the The Denver Post and has a master’s degree in journalism from the University of Colorado.
+Her reporting has been recognized by the Colorado Press Association.

-Elizabeth Stewart-Severy is editor of Aspen Journalism’s Connie Harvey Environment Desk, named in honor of the longtime Aspen environmentalist.
-Stewart-Severy is covering the environment in collaboration with Aspen Public Radio.
-An award-winning broadcast journalist, she has a bachelor’s degree in journalism and a master’s degree in education from the University of Colorado, Boulder.
+Elizabeth is editor of Aspen Journalism’s Connie Harvey Environment Desk, and covers the environment in collaboration with Aspen Public Radio and The Aspen Times.
+An award-winning broadcast journalist, she has a bachelor’s degree in journalism and a master’s degree in education, both from CU.

 BOARD OF DIRECTORS